 Welcome to my website!

-My research is at the intersection of economic history, trade, and labor economics.
+My research is at the intersection of economic history, spatial economics, trade, and labor economics.
 My current projects mainly focus on trade, forced labor, and migration involving Eastern Europe.
 I am particularly passionate about collecting and leveraging large-scale archival data.

 Do not hesitate to reach out: t.raster@lse.ac.uk